VR-Sign-Languages/VR-JSL/en/home.md

 > [!ATTENTION]
 > Disclaimer: Some of stuff here is based on and/or copied from Devon's Sign Language resource website. [[Link]](https://vrsl.withdevon.xyz)

+> [!NOTE]
+> This is an attempt to create the dictionary of VR American Sign Language (VR-ASL) and VR Japanese Sign Language (VR-JSL).
+You can use this dictionary for references only.

 In VRChat, there are two main things that affect how you use sign languages in VR: **controller type** and **dominant hand**.
 Your controllers dicate the kind of gestures you can perform, and how they are displayed in-game.
 Your dominant hand changes which hand you use for each part of a sign.
 There are only eight hand gestures in-game.